 Puukko is a traditional Finnish knife.
 During centuries, Finnish men put a great proud in their knives, especially those made by their own hands.
 It is an ancient tradition to make a puukko yourself, including designing, forging, carving, decorating and sharpening.
 To make a perfect sheath is also a hard work.
-Finnish men prefer their knives to be the work of art and at the same time a handy and easy to use thing.
-Puukko is even become an important accessory of national attire in Finland.
+Finnish men prefer their knives to be the work of art and at the same time a handy and easy to use the thing.
+Puukko has even become an important accessory of national attire in Finland.

 Swedish cold weapon tradition is less strong than in other Scandinavian countries.
-But still there is a certain design of a knife typical for Sweden.
+But still, there is a certain design of a knife typical for Sweden.
 That's why Scandi knives usually don't have a finger protection.
 Some craftsmen consider Swedish traditional knives to be developed from other Scandinavian knives, to be more modern and the like.

 Traditional Swedish knife is short and has a single beveled edge.
 As most of Scandi knives, it is handy, simple and made of natural materials.
-The blade is less than 10 cm (about 4 inch) long.
+The blade is less than 10 cm (about 4 inches) long.
 The hilt is very smooth, without any finger grooves and finger protection.
 Scandinavian knives are cutting knives, not stabbing, so finger protection is not needed (Swedish people, just as any Scandi people, prefer their knives to be tools rather than weapons).
 The sheath is usually made from leather, often decorated with wooden and metal elements.

 Swedish woman's sewing set which consists of a small knife, a thimble, and a needlecase.
 The practical decoration of female national costume of Sweden.
 Photo from Pinterest.com